Raigyo/unity-3d-game-forest/Readme.md

 #### 2.1.1.
 Playing game (Game mode)

-Walk in the forest and grap the 30 cans within 10 minutes.
+Walk in the forest and grab the 30 cans within 10 minutes.

 Use **wasd** or **zqsd** keys (according to your choice in the menu setting) to move and your mouse to look around.
 Use **LeftShift** to run and **Space** to jump.
 You can help yoursel with the minimap that displays can that are near you.